Veerappan: Ransom demands

 For several years during the 1990s, Veerappan kidnapped police officials and other personalities and demanded ransom money.
 It is believed that ransoms were often unofficially paid.
 In July 1997, he kidnapped nine forest officials in the Burude forests in Chamarajanagar district.
 In that case, the hostages were released unharmed a few years later even though his ransom demand was not met.
 It is also believed that Veerappan buried large amounts of money in various parts of the forest; in 2002 police recovered 3.3 million rupees from his gang members.

 Banned organisations like the Tamil National Retrieval Troops (TNRT) and Tamil Nadu Liberation Army helped Veerappan to secure a Robin Hood image and to draft terms of negotiations when he kidnapped prominent people.
 Kolathur Mani, president of Dravidar Viduthalai Kazhagam, formerly the Periyar Dravidar Kazhagam (PDK) party, was arrested and brought to trial as an accomplice in several of Veerappan's crimes, although later acquitted due to lack of evidence.

 Death

-On 18 October 2004, Veerappan and three of his associates were killed by the Tamil Nadu Special Task Force and N. K. Senthamarai Kannan under the proactive leadership of K Vijayakumar.
+On 18 October 2004, Veerappan and three of his associates were killed by the Karnataka and Tamil Nadu Special Task Force and N. K. Senthamarai Kannan under the leadership of Shankar Bidari and K. Vijay Kumar.